Terms of Service

 Holdyn Inc, a Delaware corporation, is a Payment Facilitation Platform.
 Holdyn provides technology that facilitates payment transactions between parties and offers dispute resolution services.
 All funds are held by Stripe, Inc., a licensed money transmitter and payment processor regulated by applicable financial authorities.

-Disclaimer: Holdyn does not provide legal, tax, or financial advice.
+Disclaimer: Holdyn is not a law firm and does not provide legal, tax, or financial advice.
 Users should consult qualified professionals for advice specific to their circumstances.
 The information on this platform is for general informational purposes only.

 1. Acceptance of Terms

 By accessing and using Holdyn ("the Platform," "we," "us," or "our"), you agree to be bound by these Terms of Service.
 Holdyn is a secure payment protection platform where funds are held safely by Stripe until the agreed transaction conditions have been satisfied.
+Your use of the Platform is also subject to Stripe’s terms of service and to applicable financial-compliance requirements.
 If you disagree with any part of these terms, you may not access the service.
 These terms constitute a legally binding agreement between you and Holdyn.

 2. Description of Service